DBJoran/Shinyhunter/README.md

 ## Setup
 1. Download VisualBoyAdvance [here](http://www.emulator-zone.com/doc.php/gba/vboyadvance.html).

+2. Pip install all the Python dependencies

+    `pip install -r requirement.txt`

-2. To use Shinyhunter we will need to change the default controls of VisualBoyAdvance.
+3. To use Shinyhunter we will need to change the default controls of VisualBoyAdvance.

-3. Go to: **Options > Joypad > Configure > 1**
+4. Go to: **Options > Joypad > Configure > 1**

 Control | Mapping |
 --- | --- |